killergerbah/asbplayer/README.md

 ## Browser compatibility

-The asbplayer application and extension have only been tested on Chrome 101 and later and likely work on other Chromium-based browsers.
+The asbplayer application and extension have only been tested on the latest version Chrome and likely work on other Chromium-based browsers.

 Local video file playback is supported only for codecs supported by the browser.
 The [animebook](https://github.com/animebook/animebook.github.io#video-format-support) readme has a detailed explanation of this and links to browsers that have good compatibility.
 Personally, I use Microsoft Edge and paid one dollar for HEVC support.